d6lts/update_advanced/README.txt

 http://drupal.org/node/add/project_issue/update_advanced

-Written by: Derek Wright ("dww") http://drupal.org/user/46549
+Original module written by: Derek Wright ("dww") http://drupal.org/user/46549 Modified for myDropWizard by: Hargobind https://www.drupal.org/user/216765

 Inspired by similar functionality in the "Update status" module for Drupal version 5.x in the contributions repository, by Earl Miles and